rangle/ngCourse2/handout/features/typescript.md

 One of TypeScript's primary features is the addition of type information, hence the name.
-This type information can help make JavaScript programs more predictable, and easier to reason about.
+This type information can help make JavaScript programs more predictable and easier to reason about.

-Types let programmers write more explicit "contracts", in other words, things like function signatures are more explicit.
-This is true for both humans, and the TypeScript compiler.
+Types let developers write more explicit "contracts".
+In other words, things like function signatures are more explicit.

 Without TS:

 ```js
 function add(a, b) {
   return a + b;
 }